clarus/coq-blog/posts/2020-10-09 WIP Improvements of coq-of-ocaml for functors and signatures.md

     Anonymous definition of signatures is not handled

-Now we inline the sub-modules by prefixing the name of their fields:
+Now we inline the sub-modules by prefixing the name of their fields, so that we generate a single flat record in Coq.
+For the OCaml code above, we generate:

     Module T_encoding.
       Record signature {t : Set} : Set := {